Centric Cash Price Reaches $0.0003 on Major Exchanges (CNS)

-Centric Cash (CNS) traded flat against the US dollar during the 1 day period ending at 21:00 PM Eastern on July 12th.
-Centric Cash has a market cap of $1.24 million and $161,027.00 worth of Centric Cash was traded on exchanges in the last 24 hours.
-One Centric Cash coin can currently be bought for $0.0003 or 0.00000001 BTC on major cryptocurrency exchanges.
+Centric Cash (CNS) traded flat against the US dollar during the one day period ending at 16:00 PM ET on July 14th.
+One Centric Cash coin can now be purchased for about $0.0003 or 0.00000001 BTC on popular cryptocurrency exchanges.
+Centric Cash has a total market capitalization of $1.24 million and approximately $161,027.00 worth of Centric Cash was traded on exchanges in the last 24 hours.
 In the last week, Centric Cash has traded flat against the US dollar.

 - YAS (YAS) traded down 2.8% against the dollar and now trades at $0.0136 or 0.00000034 BTC.